 Completion of the novel

 Returning to Russia gives Turgenev the opportunity to plunge into the atmosphere of modern social movements.
 This helps him complete the novel.
-Shortly before the end of work on Fathers and Sons, a significant event takes place in Russia - the abolition of serfdom.
-The last chapters of the work are completed by Ivan Sergeevich in his native village of Spassky.
+Shortly before the end of work on Fathers and Sons, a significant event took place in Russia - the abolition of serfdom.
+The last chapters of the work are being completed by Ivan Sergeevich in his native village of Spassky.

-First publications and controversy
+First publications and disputes

-The last edition of the novel
+Latest edition of the novel

-What is the main conflict in "Fathers and Sons"?
-Is the struggle of two generations or two ideologies shown in the novel?
-Which of the characters in the novel immediately attracts attention, evokes sympathy?
+What is the main conflict in Fathers and Sons?
+Does the novel show the struggle of two generations or two ideologies?
+Which of the characters in the novel immediately attracts attention and evokes sympathy?
 Who can be called a hero of his time?
 Why do you think so?
-What does the generation of "fathers" look like in Turgenev's image (the Kirsanov brothers, Vasily Ivanovich Bazarov)?
+What does the generation of “fathers” (Kirsanov brothers, Vasily Ivanovich Bazarov) look like in Turgenev’s image?
 What do you think about their attitude towards the younger generation?
-Does the author sympathize with them or despises them?
-What is the essence of the ideological disputes between "fathers" and "children"?
+Does the author sympathize with them or despise them?
+What is the essence of ideological disputes between “fathers” and “sons”?
 Whose side is Turgenev on?
-Why do you think it was Pavel Petrovich Kirsanov who became Bazarov's main opponent?
-What does the duel scene give to characterize each of them?
-What are the views of Bazarov?
-What attracts (or repels) you?
-Why does Turgenev show him lonely not only in the camp of "fathers", but also among "children"?
-Prove that Bazarov is a fighter and a thinker.
-What is the essence of Bazar's nihilism?
-Does he have the moral right to call himself self-broken?
+Why do you think Pavel Petrovich Kirsanov became Bazarov’s main opponent?
+What does the duel scene characterize each of them?
+What are Bazarov's views?
+What attracts (or repulses) him?
+Why does Turgenev show him alone not only in the camp of the “fathers”, but also among the “children”?
+Prove that Bazarov is a fighter and thinker.
+What is the essence of Bazarov's nihilism?
+Does he have the moral right to call himself self-destructive?

 How does Bazarov feel about his parents?
-Why can't there be spiritual intimacy between them?
-It is known that the test of love is a difficult test for Turgenev's heroes.
+Why can’t there be spiritual intimacy between them?
+It is known that the test of love is a difficult exam for Turgenev’s heroes.
 How does Bazarov reveal himself in love?
-How does Turgenev show the sincerity and strength of his hero's feelings?
+How does Turgenev show the sincerity and strength of his hero’s feelings?
 Is Anna Sergeevna Odintsova worthy of his love?
-"To die the way Bazarov died is the same as doing a great feat."
-Do you agree with this opinion of D. I. Pisarev?
-Why do you think the novel ends with the picture of Bazarov's death?
-How does D. I. Pisarev answer this question?
-Why did Turgenev call Bazarov a "tragic face"?
-What is the role of landscape in "Fathers and Sons"?
-Why does Arkady belong to the camp of "fathers"?
+“To die the way Bazarov died is the same as having accomplished a great feat.”
+Do you agree with this opinion of D.I.
+Pisarev?
+Why do you think the novel ends with the picture of Bazarov’s death?
+How does D.I.
+Pisarev answer this question?
+Why did Turgenev call Bazarov a “tragic face”?
+What is the role of landscape in Fathers and Sons?
+Why does Arkady belong to the camp of the “fathers”?

 How are the ideological views of the characters revealed in the novel “Fathers and Sons” by I. S. Turgenev?